Apply Now

-Instructors: Elisha Klco, Jeanette Wickell, Theo Hoss
+Elisha Klco, Jeanette Wickell, Theodore Hoss

 Guest Instructors: Reisha Beck and Gabe Garms

 The Ethnobotany Immersion Course has been the flagship program here at Raven’s Roots for the last 11 years now and we couldn't be more excited to begin our 2026 cohort of ethnobotany classes.
 Our passion for plants, harvesting ethics, perennial food crops, utilitarian plant uses and natural medicines specifically, have driven us to spend countless hours in the field studying both Washington's native and naturalized plants and trees.
+This course is designed to share that knowledge with you!

-After being accepted for the immersion course, we will schedule a personal consultation with you to make sure that you're getting everything that you want and more out of the course.
-There aren't any pre-requisites and anyone can sign up.
-There will be at least 2 of the instructors at every class so that we can better accommodate students at different skill levels (so don't worry if you're either a beginner or someone who has some experience, because we cater to both).
-Class size will be capped at 15 this year so that you'll receive plenty of individual instruction.
+Every class will have at least 2 instructors so that we can better accommodate students at different skill levels (so don't worry if you're either a beginner or someone who already has some experience, because we cater to both).
+Class size will be capped at 15 this year so that you can receive plenty of individual instruction.

 Here are some of the topics that will be covered: